 “Jack-Jack, it’s time to put our shoes on!”
 I yelp, zooming around the house to collect our things.
-Let’s see: coats, hats, gloves, yoga pants, wallet … wait, where is my wallet?
+Let’s see: coats, hats, gloves, masks, yoga pants, wallet… wait, where is my wallet?
 I glance at my son; his eyes inches from the screen, not budging.

 I try again, voice rising: “Jack, honey, we have to go.
 We’re laaate for school.”
 There’s my wallet.

 It’s Thursday, that cursed weekday when something always goes wrong—a meltdown over waffles, a poop-stastrophe, a power-struggle over a dirty t-shirt—and we end up running behind all morning.
 Sweat clings to my temple.
 We cannot be late today.
 Not again.

 I wave my hand in front of the screen, and he looks up.
 “SHOES!”
 I repeat, towering over him.
 “I don’t wanna go to school,” he pouts.
 I see his face contorting into a scowl and the beginnings of crocodile tears in his eyes.
 Thinking fast, I try a bribe: ‘“If you put your shoes on with me, you can have fruit snacks in the car.”
 His eyes light up; he moves toward his sneakers.

 Reader, in the span of a minute, I committed no less than three cardinal parenting sins: excess screen time, bribes and bartering, and a big one, shouting.
 This is not the norm in my household.
 Sadly, I’ve lived variations of this scenario more than once.

 Perhaps you’re shaking your head in incredulity.
 Or maybe you counted more(!) mistakes than I did.
 Wherever you land, I want you to know this: on the aforementioned Thursday, I felt like a bad mom.
 No, a horrible one.